Information for First-Year Students Not Offered Admission (March 15, 2016)

 Since we are a selective campus, the majority of our denied freshmen met UC’s minimum qualifications.

 How did you make your admissions decisions?

 We employed a faculty-approved comprehensive review of the freshman applicants.
 Our selection guide is on the web if you'd like to review the different factors that we take into consideration.
 The guide is available as a link through the my.ucsc.edu web site, or on admissions.ucsc.edu/apply/freshman.html.

 In addition to the selection criteria noted above, if an applicant had notified our campus of receiving a grade of D or F in any 'a-g' course in their senior year, that student would not have been selected for admission by UC Santa Cruz.
-All students offered admission to UCSC are held to earning grades of C or higher in their senior-year courses or their admission will be canceled.
+All students offered admission to UCSC are held to earning grades of C or higher (or the equivalent) in their senior-year courses or their admission will be canceled.